rebaz94/macro_kit/README.md

 ## ⚠️ Current Limitations

-At the moment, macros can only be used on classes, top-level functions, and records.
+At the moment, macros can only be used on classes, top-level functions, records, and top-level variables (see [ComputeMacro](doc/computed_macro.md)).
 While this supports most common scenarios, upcoming releases are expected to add:

-- 🔜 Compile-time value computation
-- 🔜 The ability to apply macros to variables
 - 🔜 Expanded macro features for library authors
 - 🔜 A broader set of built-in macros for common use cases